thepeachtimes/thepeachtimes.github.io-old/README.md

 will not be able to edit/delete posts unless you do it manually. if you would like those features, please use `lb` or `bashblog` instead.

+**warning**: user input is supposed to be trusted, and is not sanitized. dont connect some user interface to `bs` and expect it to be secure

 ## how to use it
 edit stuff in `./settings` and then put a text file, with the name being the title seperated with hyphens, into `./.drafts/` (or whatever you set it in